ColorPicker#

 Core#

-• format (str): The format of the color value.
-One of:
+• format (str): The format of the returned color value.
+Options include:

 Display#